nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Due to time and manpower constraints, several good-to-have features were considered for future developments.

 ### 1. Undo Command
-Several of the commands can create drastic changes to the data in Mass Linkers, such as `mod mark all` which would mark every module for all students as taken and `clear` which would delete all the data existing in Mass Linkers.
+Several of the commands can create drastic changes to the data in Mass Linkers, such as `mod mark all`, which would mark every module for all students as taken and `clear`, which would delete all the data existing in Mass Linkers.

 Having an `undo` feature would be valuable to help users overcome the problem of executing these commands unintentionally and needing to revert the changes made.

 ### 2. Selecting a batchmate using CLI
 Mass Linkers is targeted at users who can type fast and prefer typing as the primary form of input.

-Currently, the selection of a batchmate in the _Students panel_ to view their modules can only be done via the GUI interface to click on the particular batchmate.
+Currently, the selection of a batchmate in the _Students panel_ to view their modules can only be done via the GUI interface by clicking on the particular batchmate.

 Having a `mod view INDEX` command would give users an option to select a batchmate with index ```INDEX``` using the CLI, helping Mass Linkers align more to its typing-preferred characteristic.

 ### 3. Auto-scroll when a batchmate is added
-Currently, the _Students panel_ does not scroll to the bottom when a batchmate is added and the row exceeds the currently displayed list of batchmates in the _Students panel_.
+Currently, the _Students panel_ does not scroll to the bottom when a batchmate is added, and the row exceeds the currently displayed list of batchmates in the _Students panel_.

-Implementing the _Students panel_ to display the most-recently added batchmate would help in enhancing the user experience and users do not need to manually scroll to the bottom each time.
+Implementing the _Students panel_ to display the most-recently added batchmate would help in enhancing the user experience, and users do not need to manually scroll to the bottom each time.

-### 4. Display students by alphabetical order
+### 4. Display students in alphabetical order
-Currently, students are displayed in the _Students panel_ based on chronological order, the most recently added student would be the last.
+Currently, students are displayed in the _Students panel_ based on chronological order; the most recently added student would be the last.

-Looking ahead, we would implement the display of students to be based on alphabetical order of their names.
+Looking ahead, we would implement the display of students to be based on the alphabetical order of their names.
 This would make it much more intuitive and easier to search for users.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Instructions for manual testing**